 I am COPMed Lead Dean for Acute Internal Medicine and Otolaryngology.

 Throughout my time in the East of England my major interest has been within the sphere of Quality Management and Assurance, delivery of the GMC and HEED Quality Frameworks, the development and research into the GMC Survey and quality metrics.

 I am responsible for the operational delivery of the HEE Quality Framework across the east of England

-I also represent HEE at NHSE/I Quality Surveillance Groups and Oversight and Assurance Groups of Trusts in Measures.
+I also represent HEE at NHSE/I Quality Surveillance Groups and Oversight and Assurance Groups of Trusts in Special Measures.

 Ian ‘s first consultant post was as an intensivist in Whipps Cross Hospital where he stayed for three years before moving to Basildon Hospital as a nephrologist in 1997.
 His educational roles in Basildon included undergraduate tutor, college tutor, clinical tutor, MMC lead and foundation programme director.
 In 2008, he became the East of England lead clinical tutor, in which role he was instrumental in developing and implementing the faculty group model and setting up the NACT SAS Tutor Development Days.
 He became the Head of School of Postgraduate Medicine in 2010 and was appointed as Deputy Dean in 2017.
 He is the COPMeD Lead Dean for urology, metabolic medicine and chemical pathology and in the East of England supports the Schools of Medicine, Pathology and Radiology as well as the Suffolk and North East Essex and Mid and South Essex LWABs.

 The projects with which he is currently involved include workforce transformation, the management of study leave, annual development planning, supporting MTIs, SAS doctors and LEDs, return to training and other aspects of enhancing junior doctors’ working lives and management of complex cases requiring additional support.